 Helpful Kitchen Tools for this Homemade Alfredo Sauce:

 This is the Best Alfredo Sauce Recipe!
-It's a homemade copycat version of the famous Princess Cruises Alfredo Sauce made with heavy cream, butter, Parmesan cheese, and a secret ingredient that makes this simple alfredo sauce super rich and creamy!
+It's a homemade copycat version of the famous Princess Cruises recipe made with heavy cream, butter, Parmesan cheese, and a secret ingredient that makes this simple sauce super rich and creamy!
+It only takes 10 minutes to make!

 Add butter to a large, high-lipped pan, and melt over medium heat.
 In a separate bowl, whisk together the egg yolks and heavy cream.